 What is Canned/Wet Dog Food?

 Wet Dog Food is the second most popular form of dog food and is commonly stored in cans.
 As the name would suggest, wet dog food contains a significant amount of water, which is more widely described by manufacturers as moisture.
 The moisture of any dog food, be it wet or dry, must be displayed on the products Guaranteed Analysis which will be displayed on its packaging/label.

 Being stored in a can or other sealed container ensures that the wet dog food remains safe to consume.
-Also, canned dog food can be stored for a lengthy period as long as it remains sealed, similar to canned goods for human consumption.
+Also, canned dog food can be stored for a longer period as long as it remains sealed, similar to canned goods for human consumption.

 While your dog may be willing to eat wet dog food that has been left out for a number of days, it could have dangerous side effects and could make them ill.